Louexes/Louexes.github.io/_pages/about.md

 👨🏻‍💻 I am currently a final year student in Econometrics and Data Science at the University of Amsterdam

-🤖 My interests lie in the intersection of Statistics, Econometrics and Machine Learning.
+🤖 My interests lie in applying Machine Learning and Econonmetrics to solve real world problems.

 👨🏻‍🔧 In my youth I competed in tennis tournaments in the UAE, eventually progressing to working as a part-time coach during my final years of high school.
-During my time at university I have taken on a position as an Academic Tutor and most recently the Event Lead role at the UvA Google Student Developer Club.
+During my time at university I have taken on a position as an Academic Tutor and recently the Event Lead role at the UvA Google Student Developer Club.

 # Selected Experience